dimonleksin/kurl/README.md

 # kurl
-Kafka tool for chek the kafka(like curl for web)
+Kafka tool for chek the kafka topics(like curl for web)